 With that in mind, Tarantino’s love for the film should come as no surprise.
 In fact, the director incorporated several salutes to Dark of the Sun in Inglourious Basterds, using three musical cues from Jacques Loussier’s stirring score as well as his casting of Taylor as Churchill.

 Dark of the Sun didn’t catch on in theaters; MGM reportedly hesitated promoting it as strongly as originally planned, fearing audience reactions to its in-your-face nature and racial elements during volatile times.
-The film did go on to build a strong cult following over the years, with much written about the various versions of Dark of the Sun that exist.
+The film did go on to build a strong cult following over the years, with much written about the various versions that exist.

-During the late 1960s and into the 1970s, Taylor tackled some interesting parts before turning his talents to television.
-His film credits continued to include a mix of leads (starring in the underrated 1968 policer The High Commissioner with Christopher Plummer and a disappointing—and little seen—1973 reworking of Trader Horn) and strong supporting work (with John Wayne in The Train Robbers and Richard Harris in The Deadly Trackers, a film that the legendary Samuel Fuller was set to direct before a falling out with Harris).
+During the late 1960s and into the ’70s, Taylor tackled some interesting parts before turning his talents to television.
+His film credits continued to include a mix of leads (starring in the underrated 1968 policer The High Commissioner with Christopher Plummer and a disappointing—and little seen—1973 reworking of Trader Horn) and strong supporting work (with John Wayne in 1973’s The Train Robbers and Richard Harris later that year in The Deadly Trackers, a film that the legendary Samuel Fuller was set to direct before a falling out with Harris).

 After some roles in European tax shelter films and less-than-enthusiastic response for his other features, Taylor took to TV with the highly touted CBS series Bearcats! in 1971.
 The show featured Taylor and Dennis Cole as freelance soldiers-of-fortune who drove a Stutz Bearcat across the American Southwest of 1914 to take on dangerous assignments.
 Alas, competition from The Flip Wilson Show proved too strong, stalling Bearcats! out of the gate.